-The MIG process enables the home-hobby, artist, farmer/rancher, motorsports enthusiast or DIY welder to make most types of fabrication and maintenance/repair welds on material from 24-gauge up to 1/2-in. thick.
+The MIG process enables the home-hobbyist, artist, farmer/rancher, motorsports enthusiast or DIY welder to make most types of fabrication and maintenance/repair welds on material from 24-gauge up to 1/2-inch thick.
 In addition to flexibility, many people turn to MIG welding because they've heard that it's an easy process to learn.
-Some claim it's "no harder to use than a glue gun."
-While not quite that simple, it is true that most people can become competent MIG welders by following some basic advice.
+Some claim it's no harder to use than a glue gun.
+While it's not quite that simple, it is true that most people can become competent MIG welders by following some basic advice.

 Before tackling any welding project, you need to make sure you have the proper safety apparel and that any potential fire hazards are removed from the welding area.
-Basic welding safety apparel includes leather shoes or boots, cuff-less full length pants, a flame-resistant, long sleeve jacket, leather gloves, a welding helmet, safety glasses and a bandana or "skull cap" to protect the top of your head from sparks and spatter.
+Basic welding safety apparel includes leather shoes or boots, cuff-less full-length pants, a flame-resistant and long-sleeve jacket, leather gloves, a welding helmet, safety glasses and a bandana or skull cap to protect the top of your head from sparks and spatter.

-Miller's Arc Armor™ line of safety apparel offers a wide range of these accessories for everyone from the occasional hobbyist to the full-time professional welder.
-Your owners manual contains additional information about safety apparel and precautions.
+Miller offers a wide range of safety accessories for everyone from the occasional hobbyist to the full-time professional welder.
+Your owner’s manual contains additional information about safety apparel and precautions.

 To ensure strong welds on thicker metal, bevel the joint to ensure the weld fully penetrates to the base metal.
 This is especially important for butt joints.